 Here’s what you need to do to stay consistent on social media:

 Within all of your content on your website and on social media, your voice should sound the same.
 Once you know how your voice will come off, you can start using it to your advantage to get to know your audience.
 If you speak in a “hey, girl, hey” tone on Twitter and a “Hello, woman, hello” tone on your blog, you’re more likely to be forgotten because that audience recognition isn’t there.
 Your audience doesn’t know you for a certain voice and tone because you don’t give off a consistent one, hence why they aren’t eager to follow and read your content.

-2. Rotate your Logo, tagline or a one liner everywhere
+2. Rotate your message everywhere

 3. Create a strategy for ALL of your content